ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 # CryoSPARC on the YCRC Clusters

 CryoSPARC is widely used and powerful structural biology tool.
-The YCRC has developed a workflow to facilitate use of this software our clusters.
+The YCRC has developed a workflow to facilitate use of this software on our clusters.
 Instructions on how to install and use cryoSPARC on YCRC clusters are given below.

 _(June 2026): We have newly streamlined our cryoSPARC workflow, both for installation and running the app._